-Add the eggs one at a time, beating after addition just until incorporated.
+Add the eggs one at a time, beating after each addition just until incorporated.
 Add the flour-oat mixture all at once and mix on the lowest speed just until incorporated.
 Fold in the chopped chocolate, halva, and sesame seeds with a rubber spatula.
-The dough is initially fairly soft and a bit greasy, but it will bake up just fine after chilling.
+The dough is softer and looks more oily than traditional chocolate chip cookie dough, but this is normal due to the tahini, and the cookies will bake up just fine after chilling.

 Line two rimless cookie sheets with parchment paper.
 Preheat an oven to 350°F and place a rack in the center.
-Transfer the dough scoops in batches onto the cookie sheets, spaced 2″ apart.
+Transfer the dough scoops to the cookie sheets, spacing them 2″ apart.
 Sprinkle the mounds with flaky sea salt and bake one sheet at a time for 13-15 minutes, or until the cookie edges are golden brown.
 (Keep the unbaked dough in the fridge while it waits to go in the oven.)

 Set the pan on a wire cooling rack for 5 minutes, then slide the pan out from under the parchment and let the cookies cool to room temperature on the rack.

 Store the cookies in an airtight container for up to 4 days.